 Ultimate responsibility for the Company's risk management rests with the Directors and the Board is supported by the operation of a number of committees that meet on a regular basis to review and monitor the Company's risk exposures.
 A number of policy statements have been prepared and approved by the Directors which set out parameters and limitations to manage and limit financial risks.
+The Company's policies define the approach to risk management and how the controls, procedures, limits and escalation procedures are implemented to ensure that risks are managed in line with the Risk Appetite, as approved by the Board.
+The Board has approved a wide range of policies covering operational and risk aspects of our business.
+These policies are subject to regular review.
 The Company has not substantially changed the approaches adopted to manage its financial risks from the previous accounting period.